Student Services & Facilities

 Massage Therapy Services

 Celebrate a little YOU time by scheduling yourself a massage today!
-Appointments are available for 30 or 60 minutes and are performed by certified massage therapists.
-Choose from a variety of massage packages in order to customize the perfect relaxation for you.
-Massage therapy appointments are based upon the therapists’ schedules and availability.
-Please allow at least 48 hours of advanced notice of your preferred appointment time in order for us to best schedule your appointment.
+Appointments are available for 60 minutes and are performed by certified massage therapists.
+Please allow at least 48 hours' advanced notice of your preferred appointment time.

-For more information or to schedule your next appointment, please email a completed Health History Form and Massage Therapy Request Form for your appointment to fitness@uab.edu today!
+To schedule your next appointment, please email a completed Massage Therapy Client Questionnaire to fitness@uab.edu.

 Competitive Sports

-The Competitive Sports program offers activities such as intramurals and club sports that involve individual and team competition, as well as other fun events.
+The Competitive Sports program offers activities such as intramurals and club sports that involve individual and team competition, as well as other fun, competitive events.

 Intramurals

 All UAB students, staff, and faculty are eligible to participate in intramural sports.
-Faculty and Staff must adhere to the specific entrance policies if they are not campus recreation facility members.
-Individuals in any team league must have their campus card in possession to be eligible to participate.
+Faculty and staff must adhere to specific entrance policies if they are not URec members.
+Individuals in any team league must have their ONECard in possession to be eligible to participate.

-Every team league is offered in men’s, women’s and co-rec format.
+Every team league is offered in men’s, women’s, and co-rec formats.
 Each league will have a 4-week regular season followed by a single-elimination playoff.
-For more information please visit our website or contact intramurals@uab.edu.
+For more information, please visit our website or contact intramurals@uab.edu.

 Club Sports

-Outdoor Pursuits offers outdoor trips and clinics throughout the year including kayaking, backpacking, camping, climbing, canoeing, and whitewater rafting.
-Also offered are belay certification and lead climbing programs.
-Trips and clinics, such as the Wilderness First Responder training, are open to university students, faculty/staff, alumni, and the community.
-Contact outdoors@uab.edu or visit our Outdoor Pursuit page for more information on trips, clinics, and equipment rentals.
+Adventure Recreation offers belay certification and lead climbing programs.
+Our climbing wall events are open to university students, faculty/staff, and alumni with memberships.
+Contact outdoors@uab.edu or visit our Adventure Recreation page for more information on clinics, and equipment rentals.

 Climbing Wall & Bouldering Wall